Covid 19 coronavirus: Auckland Pharmacy robbed amid lockdown

 "Police are maintaining a highly visible presence in communities across the country and conducting regular reassurance patrols as the safety of the community is our priority.

-"Anyone who see any suspicious behaviour or is concerned for their safety is encouraged to call Police," spokesman said.
+"Anyone who sees any suspicious behaviour or is concerned for their safety is encouraged to call police," a spokesman said.

 Rambisheswar said the pandemic had accelerated very quickly and it felt like they had not received any support from the Ministry of Health.